goofycoder/startup/thoughts_quotes.md

   1. [Quotes](#quotes)

 ## thoughts

+- "Ask yourself how many bad ideas do you have every month, this helps you to answer the question that why you don't have good ideas."

 - Having to hit a growth number every week forces founders to **act**, and acting versus not acting is the high bit of succeeding.

 - The **narrow focus** makes it a sort of puzzle, and you're generally surprised how fast you can solve it